joanPlepi/deep-learning-for-vision/README.md

-# Lab Vision and Deep Learning for Visual Recognition
+# Deep Learning for Computer Vision